Academic status will be calculated at the end of every fall, spring and summer term for all enrolled undergraduate

 Students will be placed on Academic Probation for one term after an appeal to return from Academic Suspension has been approved.

 Students on Academic Probation who:

 - earn a term GPA of at least 2.0 during their Probation term will move to Academic Warning and will be subject to the continuation criteria described above.

-- fail to earn a term GPA of at least 2.0 during their Probation term will be suspended.
+- fail to earn a term GPA of at least 2.0 during their Probationary term will be suspended.

-Timely Advising: Students on Academic Warning or Academic Probation are required to meet with their advisor during the first four (4) weeks of the fall or spring term to discuss their plan for academic success.
+Timely Advising: Students on Academic Warning or Academic Probation are required to meet with their academic advisor during the first four (4) weeks of the fall or spring term to discuss their plan for academic success.